Pinery bushfire recovery

 For landowners and farmers with chemicals and containers not safe to be moved, and affected by the Pinery fire, Green Industries (previously Zero Waste) is working with the four local councils to collect them safely.
 Please contact Justin Lang for more information: 0419 948 931.

 Managing native vegetation after fire

-The CFS has information on native vegetation management including protecting a building or a structure; reducing fuel strategically; constructing a fuel break or fire access track and more.
+The CFS has information on native vegetation management including reducing fuel strategically; constructing a fuel break or fire access track and more.